Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 Import to the database
 ------------------------------------------------
-* Use the WPS block *Get_Table_from_OSM*.
+* Use the WPS block *Get_Table_from_OSM*

 .. note ::
   Inform the Projection identifier field with a metric SRID Enter the path to the file map.osm

 Three tables must be created: SURFACE_OSM, BUILDINGS_OSM, ROADS